grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 Requires [authentication](#authentication).

-The endpoint is only available if Grafana Mimir is configured with the `-runtime-config.file` option.
+The endpoint is only available if Grafana Fire is configured with the `-runtime-config.file` option.

 ## Distributor